-If you’re searching for the best web browser for 2020, you might have landed on the right web page.
+If you’re trying to find the best web browsers for Windows in 2022, you might have landed on the right web page.
 Of course, using a web browser.

 There are other jobs for internet browsers.
 You can use them to access information on some private server or play a local video stored on your device.
 With appropriate components added, a web browser can double up as your password manager, download manager, torrent downloader, automatic form filler, etc.

 In case you pulled off here for Android, here is our list of Android Browsers.

 Note: This list is not arranged in any order of preference.

 Top 9 Web Browsers For Windows 10/11 (2022)